universitytheater/utheater.github.io/_shows/2023/spring/be-more-chill.md

     bio:
   - name: Kelly Mao
     role: Violin
     bio: is a second-year Computer Science and Mathematics major.
 Her previous UT credits include *The Heirs* (Production Manager) and *The Laramie Project* (Calling Stage Manager, SM Collective™).
 She enjoys deep conversations and long walks on the beach at sunset.
+Her SQUIP takes many forms, but one of them would be former Chair of the University Theater Committee Spencer Ng.
   - name: Brandon LaCrosse
     role: Trumpet
     bio: